 |Environmental Aspects||The Project has been classified as environment category A in accordance with ADB's Safeguard Policy Statement (SPS) and an EIA has been prepared to meet the requirements of the SPS.
 The EIA provides a comprehensive assessment of potential adverse environmental impacts due to construction and operation of the Project.
 An environmental management plan (EMP) covering the depot, viaduct and tunnel sections of the Project has been prepared.
 The recommended environmental mitigation measures and monitoring activities cover the pre-construction, construction and operation stages of the project.
 Major issues that are addressed in the EMP pertain to spoils disposal and impacts on air quality and noise, traffic, landscape including trees, culturally significant sites and undiscovered archaeological relics, groundwater quality, as well as health and safety of workers and the public.
 It is also recognized that during excavation works, there is a possibility that some artifacts may be unearthed that could delay works in certain sections.
 The Project will result to positive long-term benefits in urban air quality, public health, safety, and travel time savings.
 No adverse residual effects to human health is expected to occur as a result of project construction or operation.
 The EMP specifies that the contractors shall develop and implement environmental management action plans in the form of specific management plans on dust and noise control, traffic management, spoils disposal, spill management, landscaping including trees relocation, occupational and community health and safety, and emergency response.
 The EMP clearly defines the institutional arrangements and responsibilities for its implementation and includes an environmental training program for MRB and its project implementation unit to develop their capacity on environmental management.
 Estimated costs for implementing mitigation measures, monitoring activities and environmental training component are included in the EMP.
 In compliance with the SPS requirements, the draft full EIA was posted on ADB's website to meet the 120-day disclosure requirement.|

-The scope of land acquisition and resettlement impacts for the project consist of land required for the Line 3 (underground and elevated section), Nhon Depot, and access line to the Depot.
-A draft resettlement plan was prepared for the project in February 2011 consistent with the ADB Safeguards Policy Statement.
+The scope of LAR consist of the Line 3 corridor (underground and elevated section), Nhon Depot, and access line to the Depot.
+A draft resettlement plan was prepared and updated in August 2015 according to ADB Safeguards Policy Statement.
 Land acquisition for Nhon Depot Phase 1 was undertaken in advance of preparation of the draft resettlement plan for the project.
 Supplementary mitigation measures for households displaced from Depot Phase 1 were addressed under a supplementary assistance plan prepared in parallel with updating of the resettlement plans.

-Two resettlement sites were prepared for resettlement needs of the depot and access line.
+Two resettlement sites were prepared for affected peoples in the depot and access line.
 An updated resettlement plan has been prepared, approved by ADB and disclosed on the ADB website in March 2014.
 HPC and MRB are currently managing the grievance resolution for affected households from depot and access line.

-A resettlement plan for the elevated section (viaduct and above ground stations) was prepared by the District Peoples Committee and has been implemented from June 2012.
+A resettlement plan for the elevated section (viaduct and above ground stations) was prepared by the District People's Committee and has been implemented since June 2012.
 A due diligence review of the government prepared resettlement plan and implementation was conducted and a corrective action plan (CAP) prepared to address any gaps with the agreed resettlement principles for the Project.

-The vast majority of the underground section of the metro alignment will be constructed under existing roads.
-However, some resettlement due to the tunneling works, as well as land acquisition for the underground stations will be necessary.
-The Contractor is currently preparing its structural survey and tunnel construction impacts report and has submitted the initial draft of the report to ADB and MRB for further discussion and agreement of a time-based action plan for mitigating the impacts.
-The number of affected households and scope of impacts will be determined following conduct of the detailed measurement survey.
+The majority of the underground section of the metro alignment will be constructed under existing roads.
+Some resettlement will be necessary due to the tunneling works, as well as land acquisition for the underground stations.
+CP03 contractor prepared its structural survey and tunnel construction impacts report and has submitted the initial draft of the report to ADB and MRB for further discussion and agreement of a time-bound action plan to mitigate impacts.
+The number of affected households and scope of impacts will be determined following the detailed measurement survey.

 The updated resettlement plans are being implemented with full completion expected in 2018.
 An addendum to the resettlement plan for the underground section will be prepared following the final results of the contractor's detailed ground and structural investigations and detailed measurement surveys.